boveus/hyrax-wiki/Customizing-your-work-types.md

 # Making sure routes match your expectations

 Rails makes generally good guesses about how to pluralize models, such as the new work type you just generated.
 Sometimes it gets things wrong, though.
 Maybe you generate a model called `Atlas`, for example, and Rails guesses that is the plural form of "Atla."
 If it does, it will assume routing with paths like `atla_path`.
-If this is something you care about, check `rake routes` after generating the new work type.
+If this is something you care about, check `rails routes` after generating the new work type.
 If it doesn't look the way you'd like, you can add code to your application's `config/initializers/inflections.rb` file like so:

 ```ruby
 ActiveSupport::Inflector.inflections(:en) do |inflect|